 Explore the Shore

 Ever wonder what it’s like to run a finger over the back of a prickly pink sea star?
 Or hold a tiny ocean crab in the palm of your hand?
-Or stroll along the beach at low tide, learning about the animals there and helping catalog them for scientific research?
+Join Zoo naturalists and stroll along the beach at low tide, learning about the animals there and helping catalog them for scientific research.
 Become a citizen scientist for a day at Owen Beach and learn about the biodiversity of beaches and how to protect them.

 Plant Nature Walks

 Have you ever wanted to know how a monkey puzzle tree got its name?
 Or how to identify a douglas-fir tree by looking at its cones?
-Or how animals and plants depend on each other?
 Our Youth Volunteers will introduce you to a few of the amazing plants we have on zoo grounds and will provide basic information about some of the connections between animals and plants.